OpenMobileAlliance/dmse-documentation/content/en/utility-lwm2m-smart-meters.md

 * Management of utility applications, like meter-to-cash.

 This document highlights how the LightweightM2M (LwM2M) protocol addresses key utility pain points, including secure device management, connectivity monitoring, and compliance.
 We also explore how LwM2M's services and Object IDs can significantly reduce operating costs, revolutionizing utility management.
 Join us to discover how LwM2M is transforming smart meter management in the utility sector, enhancing efficiency, security, and cost-effectiveness.

+## Utility Challenges Addressed by LwM2M
+This section outlines common challenges faced by utilities and demonstrates how the LightweightM2M (LwM2M) protocol offers effective solutions to mitigate these issues.
+From ensuring secure device management to maintaining regulatory compliance, LwM2M provides robust strategies that enhance the resilience and efficiency of utility Field Area Management.

 ### Utility Challenges & Mitigations
 The following table outlines common utility pain points, the associated challenges, and how the LightweightM2M (LwM2M) protocol provides effective mitigation strategies to overcome these hurdles.
 From securing device management to ensuring regulatory compliance, LwM2M offers robust solutions that enhance the resilience and effectiveness of utility management systems.